canonical/discourse-gatekeeper/README.md

 ## Contents Index

 The `docs/index.md` file may contain a `# contents` section which is used to customize the generation of the navigation table on discourse.
+Everything from this section up to the next header (identified by a line starting with `#`) or the end of the file will be removed from the index page and be replaced with the navigation table on discourse.
 For example the following section in `docs/index.md`:

 ```markdown
 # Contents